zhill/enterprise-docs/content/docs/releasenotes/3.1.0/_index.md

 ### Owned Package Filtering Control
 A new configuration option: services.analyzer.enable_owned_package_filtering: <bool> is now available in the analyzer service configuration.
-By default, the analyzer will filter packages that are determined by at analysis time to be "owned" by a parent package when that package is a rpm, deb, apk, or similar distro package that installs all the files of the child package.
+By default, the analyzer will filter packages that are determined by at analysis time to be "owned" by a parent package when that package installs all the files of the child package.
 That behavior can be disabled by setting this configuration value to "false".

-The filtering removes false positives associated with packages installed by yum, apt, or apkg, that also install language packages like python, npms, or gems that have backports applied by the distro maintainer but no corresponding language package version change other than the parent package version.
+The default filtering removes false positives associated with packages installed by distro packages that install language packages like python, npms, or gems and have backports applied by the distro maintainer with no corresponding language package version change.
 However, if you package your own applications as rpms, debs, or similar and need to ensure all included packages are scanned directly against NVD sources, then you can disable this behavior.

 ## Added
 - New tech-preview vulnerability scanner